 Location still wins

 A gated estate is only as useful as its access.
-Check the commute at peak time, school routes, supermarket access, hospital access, and flood risk.
-A beautiful house can become frustrating if every errand requires a long drive through traffic.
+Check the commute at peak time, school routes, supermarket and hospital access, and flood risk.
+A beautiful house becomes frustrating if every errand requires a long drive through traffic.

 Before buying or renting

-Ask for community fees, rules, juristic-person or management details, pending repairs, and recent fee increases.
-Visit during the day and evening.
-For investors, compare rental demand from families and expats against holding costs and liquidity on resale.
+Ask for the fee schedule, community rules, juristic-person details, pending repairs, and recent fee increases, and visit during the day and the evening.
+For investors, compare rental demand from families and expats against holding costs and resale liquidity.
+When you are ready, current house listings filtered to your area and budget are the place to compare — and the buying guide covers the title checks that apply to houses just as much as condos.